revel/revel.github.io/manual/routing.md

 	GET    /public/*filepath            Static.Serve("public")

 The router recognizes a second kind of wildcard.
-The starred parameter must be the first element in the path, and matches all remaining path elements.
+The starred parameter must be the first element in the path, and match all remaining path elements.

 For example, in the case above it will match any path beginning with `/public/`, and its value will be the path substring that follows the `*` prefix.

 ## Fixed Parameters

-As demonstrated in the Static Serving section, routes may specify one or more parameters to the action.
+As demonstrated in the [Static Serving](#StaticFiles) section, routes may specify one or more parameters to the action.
 For example:

     GET    /products/:id     ShowList("PRODUCT")
     GET    /menus/:id        ShowList("MENU")

 The provided argument(s) are bound to a parameter name using their position.
 In this case, the list type string would be bound to the name of the first action parameter.